whatcodehaveyougit/esbuildPlayground/README.md

 npm install -g typescript

-type in tsc (stands for typescript compiler) you should see the list of commands below
+type in tsc (stands for typescript compiler) you should see the list of commands below.